CS2Italy/conference/report.md

 ### Conclusion
 The creation of the CS2Italy2025 website followed a methodical process of selection, adaptation, and implementation, using modern technologies and efficient content management platforms.
 The result is a functional and easy-to-update website that effectively supports the organization of the Computational Social Science conference in Italy.

+This comprehensive approach ensures that the website not only meets the immediate needs of the conference but is also scalable and adaptable for future events.
+By leveraging GitHub Pages and Jekyll, the CS2Italy team can maintain a high level of control over content and updates, ensuring the site

+ remains current and relevant.

 If you need further details or assistance with specific technical aspects of the project, feel free to ask!